-There are various types of disposable razors, and some types do a better job than others.
+There are various types of disposable razors, and some brands do a better job than others.

-Multi-bladed razors will shave closer with less passes because it uses more blades.
+Multi-bladed razors will shave closer with fewer passes because it uses more blades.

-Single-bladed razors can also give you a good shave, but are not as quick and easy as multi-bladed ones since multi-bladed razors graze over hair more than once in just one swipe.
+Single-bladed razors can also give you a good shave but are not as quick and easy as multi-bladed ones since multi-bladed razors graze over the hair more than once in just one swipe.

 Ultimately, it’s the quality of the steel in the razor that makes all the difference in your shave.

 Single blades are usually the cheapest option, but that also means the steel material might not be as good as the pricier multi-blades.